 Some older SIM Cards with no support for 5G seem to be facing issues with sending and receiving texts.
 Swapping it for a newer SIM Card might work.

 5: De-Register iMessage (For previous iPhone users only)

 iMessage is a top-rated messaging tool, especially in the USA, and many iPhone users are switching to a Pixel.
 However, if you have not de-registered your iMessage fully, it might cause complications when messaging.
 Follow this link to properly de-register iMessage.
 If you still have your iPhone, the problem will be solved if you turn off FaceTime and iMessage.
 If you do not have it, you can enter your phone number and verify the confirmation code at Apple’s site, which should deactivate the service.
 Now, check if the messages app works fine on your Pixel.

 Disclaimer: This solution is only feasible if your current device can still receive messages.

 6: Manually set up an APN

 An AT&T customer on Reddit says that manually setting up an Access Point Name (APN) from Program Data Settings (AT&T Customer Support) has solved the issue.

 - If you have an LTE Device, change your settings to NXTGENPHONE.

-We hope Google looks into this and acknowledges this problem at the earliest since being unable to send or receive texts can be a massive hassle in daily life.
-Google has to keep up their reputation of Pixels having an excellent overall user experience.
+We hope Google looks into this and acknowledges this problem as soon as possible since being unable to send or receive texts can be a massive hassle in daily life.
+Google has to maintain its reputation of Pixels having an excellent overall user experience.
 We will keep you updated if there are other ways to fix this or if Google issues an update and works with carriers to solve the problem.